Generic selectors

 Photo: Christian Charisius/dpa/Icon Sport

-What has happened to Ukraine football league?
+What has happened to the Ukraine football league?

 A condensed and much-changed Ukrainian league has since returned, centred on Kyiv, but the uncertainty lingers.